24th May 2026

-A few facelift options include the mid-facelift, lower facelift or jowl lift with a neck lift, advanced SMAS lift, Deep Plane facelift and deep neck, full facelift, vertical restore facelift and mini facelift.
+Our facelft options include the mid-facelift, lower facelift or jowl lift with a neck lift, advanced SMAS lift, Deep Plane facelift and deep neck, full facelift, vertical restore facelift and mini facelift.
 Which one is right for you?
-There are pros and cons of each option so let’s explore them.
+There are pros and cons of each option which we explain for you.
 A traditional facelift is a more comprehensive and invasive procedure involving extensive incisions and longer recovery, while newer techniques often use minimally invasive approaches.
-Advanced options like the SMAS and Deep Plane facelifts specifically target the deeper facial structures, allowing for more natural and long-lasting rejuvenation results.
+Advanced options like the SMAS and Deep Plane facelifts specifically target the deeper facial structures, creating natural and long lasting rejuvenation.

 Introduction to Facial Rejuvenation